cribbslab/split_fastqcats/README.md

 ## Quality Control Parameters

-The tool implements several QC measures:
+The primer pair matching de-concatenating tool used to identify full-length mRNA implements several QC measures:
 - Smith-Waterman alignment for primer detection
-- Maximum 5 mismatches allowed in primer sequences
-- Minimum 75% match score required for primer identification
+- Minimum 70% match score required for primer identification (using default parameters)
+- Minimum sequence length 300, Max length 50,000 bp
+- Checking for polyA tails at the ends of the sequences

+The barcode matching de-concatenating tools uses:
-- Index validation with 83% minimum match score
+- Index validation with 80% minimum match score (using default parameters)
-- Position validation for index sequences
+- Position validation for index sequences - i.e. they should flank the primers

 ## Contributing